 In the main part of this paper I assess the rationality of investors by relying on a sample of listed closed-end hedge funds (CEHFs).
 A CEHF is a closed-end fund (CEF) which invests its assets in one or more HFs.
 The net asset value (NAV) of a CEHF is calculated as the sum of the reported market prices of the investments in the underlying HFs.
 Insofar as the exact composition of the HFs is generally not known I have to assume that these prices reflect fundamentals and provide the best estimate of the current value of the fund.
 Further, I assume that deviations from the share price (SP) of the fund to the NAV per share express investors' expectations about the quality of future managerial decisions, i.e., the benefits from active portfolio management [Boudraux (1973)].
-I refer to these deviations as discounts; if shares trade below (above) their NAV, the discount is positive (negative).3 Positive discounts imply that investors believe the fund managers charge more fees than they add value, negative discounts imply that investors believe the fund managers' skills overcompensate for the fees.
+I refer to these deviations as discounts; if shares trade below (above) their NAV, the discount is positive (negative).3 Positive discounts imply that investors believe the fund managers' skills overcompensate for the fees.
 Hence, discounts in CEHFs allow us to observe investors' expectations about single HFs or a group of HFs.